Phisketeer/phisketeer/doc/readme.txt

-This is release V2.0.0 BETA of the Phi(sketeer) software suite.
+This is the release candidate v2.0.0RC of the Phi(sketeer) software suite.
 You find all recent changes at http://wiki.phisketeer.org by clicking on "Change log" in the navigation bar.

 Professional installation and compiling support is available through our main sponsor Phisys AG.